Sripathi13/Hydrasync/README.md

 ## Contributing

 Contributions are welcome from the development community.
-Please fork the repository, create a feature branch, make your changes, and submit a pull request.
+Please fork the repository at https://github.com/sripathi13/hydrasync/, create a feature branch, make your changes, and submit a pull request.
 All pull requests undergo code review and must pass automated tests.
 Please follow the existing code style and include tests for new features.

 ## Support & Documentation

-Full technical documentation is available at https://docs.hydrasync.io.
-API reference documentation is at https://api.hydrasync.io/docs.
+Full technical documentation is available by visiting the project repository at https://github.com/sripathi13/hydrasync/.
+API reference documentation is available on the platform at https://hydrasync-water.ai.studio/.
 Integration guides cover connecting to major industrial systems.
 Best practices documentation helps optimize system configuration.
 An FAQ section answers common questions.

-For support issues, contact support@hydrasync.io.
-For enterprise sales inquiries, reach out to enterprise@hydrasync.io.
-For partnership opportunities, contact partners@hydrasync.io.
-Phone support is available at +1-800-HYDRA-SYNC.
+For support issues, access the GitHub repository at https://github.com/sripathi13/hydrasync/.
+For enterprise sales inquiries, visit https://hydrasync-water.ai.studio/ and use the contact form.
+For partnership opportunities, reach out through the platform contact section.
+Phone support is available through the platform dashboard.

 ## Awards & Recognition